Why choose this course

 Mirroring aspects of our MSc Advanced Clinical Practice course, if you're a practitioner with an existing MSc qualification this course can help you develop advanced practice skills with additional learning.

 What you will study

-While you learn the in-depth knowledge which supports advanced healthcare, such as conceptual models, theories and frameworks, we will also encourage and develop your decision making and critical thinking skills.
-Benefiting from an environment that’s supported by excellent research and our strong links to practice, we stay in touch with the latest trends and changes within the healthcare sector and feed this back into our teaching.
+While you learn in-depth knowledge which supports advanced healthcare, such as conceptual models, theories and frameworks, we will also encourage and develop your decision making and critical thinking skills.
+Benefiting from an environment that’s supported by excellent research and strong links to practice, we stay in touch with the latest trends and changes within the healthcare sector and feed this into our teaching.

 If you’re a senior and experienced community practitioner, then this course is ideal if you wish to take your skills to a more advanced level and fulfil any one of the growing numbers of advanced practice roles within modern healthcare.